Justineo/coplay/README.md

 After establishing the connection, both users can perform pause/resume/seek/restart/sync actions.

+For HTTPS sites, users can use video calls to video chat with each other while watching videos. *You might need to put your headphones on while video chatting because Coplay has no <abbr>AEC</abbr>(acoustic echo cancellation) support.
+(Help needed)*

 ![Coplay](coplay.png)

 ## Options

-* Custom server - You can specify custom PeerJS server. (eg. If you want to use it on Youtube but don't want to allow requests to insecure domains, you can set up a custom PeerJS server with HTTPS support.)
+* Enable default HTTPS server - To work with HTTPS sites you have to use PeerJS service over HTTPS. (eg. If you want to use it on YouTube but don't want to allow requests to insecure domains, you can use the default HTTPS service or you can set up a custom PeerJS server with HTTPS support using the next options.)
+* Custom server - You can specify custom PeerJS server.
 * Key - Provide additional auth key to your custom server (if necessary).
 * Auto-activate - If Coplay detected supported video players on applicable sites, it will be activated automatically.